vtex/speed/README.md

     "accountName": "basedevmkp"

-Now, when `grunt` runs, this store will open automatically.
+When `grunt` runs, this store will open automatically.
+If you wish, you may delete that key and grunt will not open any address.

 ## Feedback